Make an impact on students and schools by seeking a teaching job in Charlotte and the Piedmont Triad (Greensboro, Winston-Salem, and the High Point).

 We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Charlotte-Piedmont Triad support staff.
 Learn more about life after the corps.

-Teach For America’s Placement Process
+Our Placement Process

-TFA places corps members in more than 40 regions throughout the U.S. During the application process, you'll have the opportunity to select up to three regions.
-Then, after interview week concludes, you'll be invited to change your regional selections, if you desire.
+TFA places corps members in more than 40 regions throughout the U.S. During the application process, you can select up to three regions.
+Then, after interview week concludes, you'll have an opportunity to change your regional selections if you wish.
 Read more about our placement process.

 Make an Impact in Charlotte-Piedmont Triad

-Teach For America has been a presence in this region since 2004—first in Charlotte, and then in 2014, in the Piedmont Triad.
-Today, our corps members work alongside more than 600 alumni across the Charlotte-Piedmont Triad communities creating opportunities for students.
+Teach For America has been a presence in this region since 2004—first in Charlotte and then in 2014, in the Piedmont Triad.
+Today, our corps members work alongside more than 600 alumni across the Charlotte-Piedmont Triad communities, creating opportunities for students.